ESIPFed/science-on-schema.org/guides/DiscussionVariableMeasured.md

 Either of these extension mechanisms would only be interoperable in the context of a profile that is known to clients parsing the schema.org instance.
 The dcat:conformsTo property should be asserted in the schema:Dataset to identify the profile (if any) used for extending the PropertyValue description.

-Do we need to allow for different profiles used on different variables....???
-I don't think so, but if so the dcat:conforms to would need to be asserted on each PropertyValue that is extended.
-This might be a recommended extension pattern for any element.

 ## Suggested updates to schema.org
 - schema:variableMeasured should be renamed schema:attribute to clarify that narrow interpretation as a numeric result is not intended.

 - Add a rangeConstraint property on schema:PropertyValue to allow specification of the range of values expected for a property.
 Numeric ranges are already accounted for.
 Categorical ranges could be expressed as a URI for the vocabualary used to populate values.
 Other more complex range constraints might need to be expressed as text or via URI.
 - Add a valueType property on schema:PropertyValue; controlled vocabulary (or URI) that specifies the kind of value-- numeric, text, categorical, audio, video, boolean, object, binary....

+# Outstanding issues for discussion:

+- Do we need to allow for different profiles used on different variables in a dataset.
+For example at the attribute level there might be a specification for how the attribute value is specified, along with standardized metadata (unit of measure, accuracy estimate), and context (sampling feature, environmental conditions).
+If so, this would suggest that a dcat:conformsTo property could be associated with individual schema:PropertyValue instances.

+- Multiple labels that apply to a PropertyValue.
+These could be accounted for with an array of schema:names.
+Ideally the names could be scoped in some fashion to associate them with a context in which they are used.
+Schema.org does not have an object for representing scoped names.
+- representing relationships between attributes in a dataset.
+For instance in some tabular data designs, a measurement value column will be associated with a unit of measure column, an uncertainty column, and a measurement method column.
+How can such relationships between fields in data be represented.